- Learning about cancer surgery

 - How many operations like this have you done?
 What’s your success rate?
 Are you experienced in operating on my kind of cancer?

-- Exactly what will you be doing in this operation?
-What will you be taking out?
+- Exactly what will you do in this operation?
+What will you take out?
 Why?

 - How long will the surgery take?